 Go to Firefox, select menu Edit, then Preferences, select Save files to, click the Browse button, then select the newly created

 Then delete the

 RVM uses shell magic to do its thing, and in order for it to work, the shell in which it is run needs to be a login shell.
 To accomplish this, do the following:

 Run the Terminal application.
 Then, from the menu, select Edit, then Profile Preferences, then select the Title and Command tab and enable Run command as a login shell.

 You might want to check the RVM web site for the most current installation information, but at the time of this writing (November 2012) the command below is the recommended way:

 >\curl -L https://get.rvm.io | bash -s stable --ruby

 This will install RVM and a current stable MRI Ruby.
 Below we’ll do some other things:

-- install JRuby, Ruby implementation for the Java Virtual Machine, my user group presentation slides and audio here)
+- install JRuby, Ruby implementation for the Java Virtual Machine

 - install Rails for both MRI Ruby and JRuby